Josefine Engström

 Josefine Engström (born 1 September 1986) is a Swedish ski-orienteering competitor and world champion.
-She won a gold medal in the relay at the 2009 World Ski Orienteering Championships, with team members Helene Söderlund and Marie Ohlsson, and a bronze medal in middle distance.
+She won a gold medal in the relay at the 2009 World Ski Orienteering Championships, with team members Helene Söderlund and Marie Ohlsson, and a bronze medal in the middle distance event.
 She also won the gold medal during the 2015 World Championships long distance event.